couchbaselabs/cbl-device-farm/README.md

                         cluster (default couchbaseserver)
-  --ssh-key SSHKEY      The key to connect to EC2 instances --setup-only          Skip the program installation, and configure only
+  --ssh-key SSHKEY      The key to connect to EC2 instances --setup-only          Skip the program installation, and configure only --username USERNAME   The administrator username for Couchbase Server
+                        (default Administrator)
+  --password PASSWORD   The administrator password for Couchbase Server (If
+                        not provided, run credential.py for information on how it is resolved)
   ```

 Install Couchbase Server to all the instances in EC2 that are setup with the "jborden" key and whose name starts with couchbaseserver (default), using the provided private key to connect.
 If `--setup-only` is passed then installation is skipped and the cluster is checked to make sure that all nodes are reported correctly (i.e. The number of nodes reported by Couchbase Server is the same as the number of found instances) and fixed if needed.